asachanmanchoi/Transformer-based-Sequential-Recommendation-System/members/tutorial/Git.md

 $git push origin :Elaine    # delete the remote branch named "Elaine" from the remote repository
 ```

-## Pull commits in main branch to your own branch
+## Pull main branch to your own branch

 ```bash
 # First, switch to main branch